BNNorman/PixelBot-Simulator/README.md

 Written in pure python the simulator uses Pygame for graphics and smartquadtree for collision detection.

 Smartquadtree has the ability to mask the quadtree using a python list of vertices for the required shape.
-In the code I create a cone representing the ukltrasound sensor region of interest.
+In the code I create a cone representing the ultrasound sensor region of interest.
 Smartquadtree then returns only the robots which are within that area and so are potential collision candidates.

 This is Windows oriented but it should be possible to run on MacOS.